It’s common to see tarantula terrariums with bright lights in them, but since they are a nocturnal animal is it needed?

 If none of the information that you can find states that additional light is a requirement then they don’t need a tank light and it could be more harmful to them in the long run.

 Even in terms of heating for your tarantula, you should not use heating lamps.
 It could cause them to burn or dehydrate.
-Many tarantula owners consider buying heat mats for their T. Are heating mats any better than heating lamps?
-Find out here.
+Many tarantula owners consider buying heat mats for their T. We show you the pros and cons of heating mats and two mats we highly recommend in this article!

 How long they need light